AntoineSoetewey/statsandr/content/support.md

 <a name="recommendations"></a>
 ## Recommendations

-If you know someone who needs help for their statistical analyses, feel free to give my [contact details](/contact/) so the person can contact me.
+If you know someone who needs help for their statistical analyses, feel free to give my [contact details](/contact/) so the person can reach out to me.

 Thanks in advance for your support!